 How much did the company contribute in payroll taxes?

 CAUTION: The topic should not focus on tax evasion or avoidance, as this is a secondary point.
 While this is undoubtedly a dimension to include in the analysis, it is essential to capture the whole picture (e.g., how much has the company paid vs. what they should have paid).
-Tax avoidance would be effectively capture by comparing the company’s effective tax rate vs. the statutory tax rate.
+Tax avoidance would be effectively captured by comparing the company’s effective tax rate vs. the statutory tax rate.

 As tax evasion is illegal, this could be treated under another topic.